GreyRook/code-with-style/docs/process/index.md

 The Sprint Goal offers some flexibility regarding the implemented functionality while ensuring that the Product Backlog items deliver one coherent function.

 * What can be delivered in the increment?
-The Dev Team forecasts functionality while the task of the PO is to discuss the objetive and Product Backlog items needed for the Sprint Goal.
+The Dev Team forecasts functionality while the task of the PO is to discuss the objective and Product Backlog items needed for the Sprint Goal.

 At *Grey Rook* we aim to plan the Sprint so that no issues need to be changed.
 However, as it is an agile process, there are always circumstances that demand for a quick change.